 - Talk with you about your comfort and safety during your surgery.

-- Talk with you about the kind of anesthesia you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

 Your breathing tube is usually taken out while you’re still in the operating room.Back to top